-Essentially, the primary difference between these two styles is in the backpacking quilt is an ultralight cousin of the sleeping bag.
+Essentially, the primary difference between quilts and sleeping bags is that the backpacking quilt is an ultralight cousin of the sleeping bag – generally, but not always.
 (Read all the best backpacking sleeping bags reviews)

-Designed to be simple, lightweight, and very compressible, quilts are an ideal choice for ultralight hikers.
-They’re a great option for outdoor enthusiasts who need the most compact and lightest pieces of gear.
+Quilts are designed to be simple, lightweight, and very compressible and are an ideal choice for ultralight hikers in warmer weather.
+They’re a great option for outdoor enthusiasts who want the most compact and lightest of gear.

 On the other hand, sleeping bags come in a wide variety of styles, weights, and sizes, e.g. summer sleeping bags or winter sleeping bags.
 Therefore, they are more versatile – there’s a sleeping bag suitable for every type of adventure.

 Backpacking or camping quilts are a type of sleeping system used by outdoor enthusiasts as an alternative to traditional sleeping bags.
 They are designed to be lightweight, compact, and versatile, making them ideal for backpacking, hiking, and camping trips.